Lu Yen-hsun: 2016–2020: Record number of Challenger titles

-2021
+2021: Record Olympics participation, retirement

 At the Miami Open, Lu recorded his last ATP match win against Sam Querrey.
 He would then lose in the next round to world No. 2, Daniil Medvedev.

-In June 2021, after playing a few more ATP matches, Lu announced that he would retire from tennis and that the 2021 Wimbledon Championships and the 2021 Tokyo Olympics would be his last tournaments on the tour.
+In June 2021, after playing a few more ATP matches, Lu announced that he would retire from tennis and that the 2021 Wimbledon Championships and the Tokyo Summer Olympics would be his last tournaments on the tour.

-At the Tokyo Olympics, he was one of the two official flag bearers for Taiwan (Chinese Taipei) at the opening ceremony.
+At the 2021 Tokyo Olympics, he was one of the two official flag bearers for Taiwan (Chinese Taipei) at the opening ceremony.

 On 25 July 2021, Lu played his last career tennis match at the Olympics against Alexander Zverev where he lost in straight sets.
 With this appearance, he became one of 6 male tennis players with 5 or more appearances at the Olympics, and is the only male tennis player alongside Novak Djokovic to date who competed in singles at 5 Olympics.

 Coaching career

 Lu is the current coach of Chinese tennis player Zhang Zhizhen.